aiven/aiven-docs/docs/products/postgresql/concepts/pg-audit-logging.md

 - `pgaudit.log_rows`
-  Whether the audit logging should include the rows retrieved or affected by a statement (with the rows field located after the parameter field)
+  Whether the audit logging should include the rows retrieved or affected by a statement with the rows field located after the parameter field

 - `pgaudit.log_statement` (default: on)
   Whether the audit logging should include the statement text and parameters

 - `pgaudit.log_statement_once` (default: off)
-  Whether the audit logging should include the statement text and parameters in the first log entry for a statement/ sub-statement combination (as opposed to including them in all the entries)
+  Whether the audit logging should include the statement text and parameters in the first log entry for a statement/sub-statement combination as opposed to including them in all the entries

 - `pgaudit.role`
   Master role to use for an object audit logging